kbrugh/meditation/README.md

 https://en.wikipedia.org/wiki/Epistemological_anarchism

 NOTE:
 This is my first "Hello, World" type program made while first starting to learn the Python programming language.
-Thanks for reading about it, and please feel free to offer comments.
+Thanks for reading about it - please feel free to offer comments.